drug-design/course/docs/chapters/3d-qsar.md

 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-Thanks to the reduction of the number of terms by PLS calculations, an equation in the form of a linear relationship between structure and activity is obtained.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/3d-qsar-equation-pls-space-322ddd92'><i class='fa fa-play' aria-hidden='true'></i></button>Thanks to the reduction of the number of terms by PLS calculations, an equation in the form of a linear relationship between structure and activity is obtained.
 Note that the new variables "t<sub>i</sub>" do not have a structural meaning.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.